NPJigaK/easy-video-trimmer-for-x/README.md

 [日本人向けREADME](README_JP.md)

 Easy Video Trimmer for X.com is a Chrome extension aimed at bringing back the simple video trimming experience previously available on Twitter's official site.
-All video editing and re-encoding happens entirely offline within your browser, ensuring your video files never leave your device.
-This guarantees strong security and complete privacy.
+All video processing still happens entirely offline within your browser: trimming / demuxing / muxing are handled by ffmpeg.wasm, while H.264 video encoding now prefers WebCodecs so Chrome can use hardware acceleration when available (automatically falling back to CPU-only ffmpeg.wasm when not).
 No longer do you have to open external video editing software every time; you can easily trim and post gameplay highlights or other videos directly within X.com's posting interface.

 ## version